herveDarritchon/herdev-blog/content/_index.md

 So It's been a while since I wanted to share my experience and my point of view on ***"Being a Dev"***, so I have started this blog.

-I will talk about any reflexions, issues, new paradigmes and codes I encounter in my day to day work.
+I will talk about any reflexions, issues, new paradigmes, ReST API and code I encounter in my day to day work.